|ALL SECTIONS | ABOUT MEDIATION | Civil | Commercial | Community | Elder | Family | ODR | Public Policy | Workplace|

 Holding onto the resentment of people you have to work with punishes you as much as it does them.
 You don’t change relationships by trying to control people’s behavior but by changing yourself in relation to them.
 Listening to and showing respect for the people we work with doesn’t have to be the same as becoming friends.
 When deeply felt but unexpressed feelings take shape in the words that we share and come back clarified, the result is a reassuring sense of being understood and a grateful feeling of humanness with the one who understands.
 If listening fortifies our relationships by cementing a better connection with another, it also fortifies our sense of self.
 In the presence of a receptive listener we are able to clarify what we think and discover what we feel.

-Tony Belak is the Ombuds at the University of Louisville, Associate Director of the Center for Conflict Resolution at La Sierra University, Riverside, California, Associate Director of the International Center for Compassionate Organizations (www.compassionorg.net) and the former Executive Director of the International Center for Collaborative Solutions at Sullivan University, Louisville, Kentucky.
+Tony Belak is the Ombuds at the University of Louisville, Associate Director of the Center for Conflict Resolution at La Sierra University, Riverside, California, associate director of the International Center for Compassionate Organizations www.compassionorg.net and the former Executive Director of the International Center for Collaborative Solutions at Sullivan University, Louisville, Kentucky, where he was also on the faculty of the Master of Science in Conflict Management program.
+He is a faculty member of the Department of Urban and Public Affairs at the University of Louisville and associate editor of the online Journal of Conflict Management at Sullivan University.
 He was the Senior Dispute Resolution Counsel for the Department of Veterans Affairs and is not only a mediator and arbitrator but also a teacher in basic, advanced, and specialized conflict resolution.
 He is recognized for his innovation in designing conflict resolution programs within the workplace.

 The views expressed by authors are their own and do not necessarily reflect the views of Resourceful Internet Solutions, Inc., Mediate.com or of reviewing editors.